Best put the kettle on, twice.

 Whilst the Canberras carried out many effective strike sorties the Hunters, with most of their drop tanks having been damaged by previous gunnery practice, were indeed limited to only 10 minutes over the target area.

-On the 5th of November 3 Para were dropped onto the El Gamil airfield by RAF Valettas and Hastings, the drop zone being marked with flares dropped by Canberra’s.
+On the 5th of November 3 Para was dropped onto the El Gamil airfield by RAF Valettas and Hastings, the drop zone is marked with flares dropped by Canberra’s.
 The airborne force also included 7 jeeps armed with recoilless rifles, these, incredibly being carried under the wings of the Hastings.
-Although the WWII vintage jeeps had been out of service for some time they were the only vehicles available that were light enough for air dropping.
+Although the WWII vintage jeeps had been out of service for some time they were the only vehicles available that were light enough for airdropping.
 FAA aircraft flew cab rank style close air support missions and by the end of the day in excess of 400 sorties had been flown.
-The size of the airdrop was largely dictated by the available space at the Cyprus airfields and capacity of the RAF’s transport fleet.
-This was an area that had seen rapid decline since the war and with the resource intensive effort to get the V Bomber force operational the air lift capacity was simply too small.
+The size of the airdrop was largely dictated by the available space at the Cyprus airfields and the capacity of the RAF’s transport fleet.
+This was an area that had seen a rapid decline since the war and with the resource-intensive effort to get the V Bomber force operational the airlift capacity was simply too small.
 In comparison with the French parachute force, British parachute forces were much less well trained and equipped.

 After helicopters had demonstrated their potential in Korea, Joint Helicopter Experimental Unit (JHEU) was formed at RAF Middle Wallop on April Fools Day, 1955, with both the RAF and Army in equal numbers.
 After many landings on an aircraft carrier sized runway at Middle Wallop, helicopters from the JHEU deployed to HMS Theseus in 1955 to develop the concept further.